3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 • How do you define success/failure?
 What does that tell you about yourself?

-• What are your personal core values?
-Do you live in alignment with your personal core values?
+• What are your core values?
+Do you live in alignment with your core values?

 • What events/people in your life hurt you the most and why did it/they hurt you?